apereo/cas/development/protocol/REST-Protocol.md

 or delete the web.xml in the overlay altogether if there are no other customizations there as this mapping is provided by CAS' webapp module's web.xml out of the box.

-Please note, if there are local customization in overlay's web.xml, the following `contextConfigLocation` contex param must also be added in order to enable new rest module: `classpath*:/META-INF/spring/*.xml` So the entire context-param block would look like this:
+Please note, if there are local customizations in overlay's web.xml, the following `contextConfigLocation` context param must also be added in order to enable the new REST module: `classpath*:/META-INF/spring/*.xml`.
+So the entire context-param block would look like this:

 {% highlight xml %}
 <context-param>